John McCallum: Notable stances

-Ambassador to China (2017–2019)
+Ambassador to the People's Republic of China (2017–19)

-On 10 January 2017, it was announced that McCallum would be appointed as Canada's Ambassador to China.
-This resulted in a cabinet reshuffle as he stepped down from his position as the Minister of Immigration and Citizenship to pursue his new post.
+On 10 January 2017, it was announced that McCallum and foreign minister Stéphane Dion would step down from cabinet, respectively to become Canada's Ambassadors to the People's Republic of China and to the European Union.

 McCallum expressed eagerness to take on the posting in Beijing, citing his strong personal connections to China, as his former riding Markham has primarily Chinese constituents and both his wife and children are of Chinese ethnicity.